AlexandruOlteanu/Mininet-Topology/README.md

     c1 -> h6 => 98.613 ms 6% packet loss

 #        a) How many requests can be handled by a single machine?

-        What is the latency of each region?
+#        b) What is the latency of each region?

 ASIA -> Average latency of 68,084 ms
 EMEA -> Average latency of 73.0685
 US -> Average latency of 95.7445

-#        b) What is the server path with the smallest response time?
+#        c) What is the server path with the smallest response time?
 But the slowest?

 The fastest server path is c1 -> h2 with a lattency of 67.94 ms while the slowest one is c1 -> h6 with a latency of 98.613 ms

-#        c) What is the path that has the greatest loss percentage?
+#        d) What is the path that has the greatest loss percentage?

 The path with the greatest loss percentage is c1 -> h2 with a 11% packet loss

-#        d) What is the latency introduced by the first router in our path?
+#        e) What is the latency introduced by the first router in our path?

 The latency of the first router is of 0.092 ms

-#        e) Is there any bottleneck in the topology?
+#        f) Is there any bottleneck in the topology?
 How would you solve this issue?

         Based on the provided latency and packet loss data, there are indications of potential bottlenecks in the network topology.
 Here's an analysis of potential bottlenecks and how to address them: